 Conversely, when a user visits your page and does nothing at all, whether that is going off t make a cup of tea, or just staring at the screen, this is referred to as Dwelling.

-When on our page, we want people to do one thing, to fulfil the act that counts as them converting.
+When on our page, we want people to do one thing, to fulfill the act that counts as them converting.
 These two actions are in opposition of that goal, with one being inaction, the other opposite action.
 The worst possible outcome is for a user to visit your site, dwell for a while and then bounce.
 This uses up your resources for ultimately no return on investment.

 Now that we know what we do, and do not want, we can begin to answer the question.
 But first we must understand a few more things.